Java8-OnTop/XSWARE1/Commands.md

 - Prefix
   - Used to set a new prefix
 - Toggle
-  - Used to toggle a hack
+  - Used to toggle a module
 - Bind
-  - Used to bind a hack
+  - Used to bind a module
 - PlayerSpoof
-  - Used to set the username for the PlayerSpoof hack
+  - Used to set the username for the PlayerSpoof module
 - Help
   - Used to help dumb people
 - List
-  - Used to see hack descriptions
+  - Used to see module descriptions
 - Drawn
-  - Used to draw a hack to hud
+  - Used to draw a module to hud
 - Font <set/size>
   - Used to set Cfont (do "set random" for a random font)
 - Reload Capes